Approaches I integrate

 A way of working, not a menu of techniques

-What matters most is not simply which approaches I have trained in, but how they are held, paced, and brought together within a therapy that stays relational, trauma-informed, and attentive to the body and nervous system.
+What matters most is not simply which approaches I have trained in, but how they are held, paced, and brought together within therapy that stays relational, trauma-informed, and attentive to the body and nervous system.

 The therapeutic relationship